Skip to content

 1. Review the Community Center Usage Policies and the Frequently Asked Questions.

 7. Each apartment is limited to making two reservations per month.
-To request an exception to this rule, please complete the form found at this link.
+To request an exception to this rule, please complete this form.

 Questions?
 Please reach out to community.centers@usa.utah.edu.